 Contrary to na ̈ıve expectations, the adaptive escape mutations do not seem to be unconditionally beneficial.
 Otherwise we would observe almost sure fixation of nonsynonymous mutations once they reach intermediate frequencies.
 Instead, we find that the fixation probability of nonsynonymous mutations is roughly given by its frequency.
 There are several possible explanations for this observation.
 Similar to synonymous mutations, the majority of nonsynonymous mutations could be weakly deleterious and the adaptive and deleterious parts conspire to yield a more neutral-like averaged fixation probability.
 We consider this possibility implausible since the amino acid sequence outside the variable loops is much more conserved that the synonymous positions, suggesting that the majority of the nonsynonymous mutations is much more deleterious.

-Alternatively, the lack of fixation could be due to time dependent environment through an immune system that is catching up, or competition between mutations that mediate escape within the same epitope.
+Alternatively, the lack of fixation could be due to time-dependent environment through an immune system that is catching up, or competition between mutations that mediate escape within the same epitope.
 We explore both of these possibilities and find that both produce the desired effect.
 Furthermore, there is experimental evidence in support of both of these hypotheses.
-Serum from HIV infected individuals typically neutralizes the virus that dominated the population a few (3-6) month ago (Richman et al., 2003).
+Serum from HIV infected individuals typically neutralizes the virus that dominated the population a few (3-6) months earlier (Richman et al., 2003).
 This suggests that escape mutations cease to be beneficial after a few months and might revert if they come with a fitness cost.
 Deep sequencing of regions of env after antibody escape have revealed multiple escape mutations in the same epitope (Bar et al., 2012; Moore et al., 2009).
 Presumably, each one of these mutations is sufficient for escape but most combinations of them do not provide any additional benefit to the virus.
 Hence only one mutation will spread and the others will be driven out of the population although they transiently reach high frequencies.
-The rapid emergence of multiple escape mutations in the same epitope implies a large population size that explores all necessary point mutations rapidly.
-A similar point has been made recently by Boltz et al. In the context of preexisting drug resistance mutations (Boltz et al., 2012).
+The rapid emergence of multiple escape mutations in the same epitope implies a large effective population size that explores all necessary point mutations rapidly.
+A similar point has been made recently by Boltz et al. in the context of preexisting drug resistance mutations (Boltz et al., 2012).

-Our results emphasize the inadequacy of independent site models of HIV evolution and the common assumption that selection is time independent or additive.
+Our results emphasize the inadequacy of independent site models of HIV evolution and the common assumption that selection is time-independent or additive.
 If genetic variation is only transiently beneficial, existing estimates of the strength of selection (Batorsky et al., 2011; Neher and Leitner, 2010) could be substantial underestimates.

 Methods